moyerga718/remy_text_server/README.md

 ## About
 Remy is a retro-inspired text-based adventure game.
 This repo is for the server-side portion of the game.

-A friend recently came to me and asked if I could build himan oldschool text-based adventure to promote an album he has coming out.
+A friend recently came to me and asked if I could build him an oldschool text-based adventure to promote an album he has coming out.
 I had never built anything like this before, so I decided to make my own to see how it could work.
 The story is one that I came up with based on a memorable dream I had a few years back.

 ## Technologies Used